home-assistant/home-assistant.io/source/_integrations/cover.mqtt.markdown

   required: false
   type: string
 tilt_from_position:
-  description: Calculate the tilt valio from the change of the position and fis versa.
-This is usefull for venetian blinds, that dont have a topic for the tilt.
-It takes the value from `tilt_max` as percentage that it takes for a full turn of the slats.
+  description: Calculate the tilt value  from the change of the position and vice versa.
+This is useful for Venetian blinds, that don't have a topic for the tilt.
+It takes the value from `tilt_max` as the percentage that it takes for a full turn of the slats.
 It cannot be used together with `tilt_command_topic`.
   required: false
   type: boolean
 tilt_max: